OswaldLabsOpenSource/oswaldlabs.com/content/platform/agastya/_index.md

 			</div>
 		</div>
 		<p class="small mt-5">
 			<sup>1</sup> Oswald Labs is registered as Oswald Able Technology Private Limited in India.
 All invoices are issued by the Indian company.
 We use Transferwise and Stripe to collect payments in euros. <sup>2</sup> Data is stored by Amazon Web Services in Dublin, Ireland or Frankfurt, Germany; servers may also run in Paris, France.
-We use CloudFlare’s global CDN to deliver resources. <sup>3</sup> Learn more about our GDPR-readiness on our <a href="#">GDPR compliancy page</a>.
+We use CloudFlare’s global CDN to deliver resources. <sup>3</sup> Learn more about our GDPR-readiness on our <a href="/platform/agastya/eu/">GDPR compliancy page</a>.
 		</p>
 	</div>
 </section>